Devonshire's late Pick 6 lifts No. 17 Pitt over WVU, 38-31

 THE TAKEAWAY

-West Virginia: Brown likely needs the Mountaineers to take a step forward in 2022.
+West Virginia: Brown likely needs the Mountaineers to take a step forward in 2022 to engender a little job security.
 While Daniels definitely appears like an upgrade at quarterback, his coach continues to be snake-bit in tight games.
 His inability to trust an offensive line that held its own against a defensive front that expects to be among the best in the ACC if not the country was curious and ultimately, costly.

 Pitt: The Panthers are aiming even higher than the ACC crown the claimed last winter.
 The schedule is user-friendly and while Slovis needed time to get warmed up, he did a fairly solid impression of former Pitt star Kenny Pickett, who helped unfurl the ACC championship banner he led the Panthers to in 2021 on his way to being a Heisman Trophy finalist and a first-round NFL draft pick.